Miss the Mississippi

 Miss the Mississippi is a studio album by American country music singer Crystal Gayle.
-Released in September 1979, it peaked at #3 on the Billboard Country Albums chart.
+Released in September 1979, it peaked at No. 3 on the Billboard Country Albums chart.

-The album was her first album for Columbia Records, and contained three Country top ten hits; "Half the Way" (#2), "It's Like We Never Said Goodbye" (#1) and "The Blue Side" (#8).
-"Half the Way" also reached #15 on the Billboard Hot 100 pop chart.
+The album was her first album for Columbia Records, and contained three Country top ten hits; "Half the Way" (No. 2), "It's Like We Never Said Goodbye" (No. 1) and "The Blue Side" (No. 8).
+"Half the Way" also reached No. 15 on the Billboard Hot 100 pop chart.

 The album was certified gold by the RIAA in 1980.

 Critical reception

 The New York Times wrote that "Gayle has a lovely voice and a seductive if somewhat mannered way with phrasing."